elibroftw/blog.elijahlopez.ca/content/posts/university/uw-wlu-double-degree.md

   - Getting a 100% in high school math is just the prerequisite

 Two of my friends from high school that were in CS enrolled in both advanced math classes with one even signing up for the advanced CS class.
 Then, once they found it really tough (~2nd week), they switched to normal stream and had to catch up with me 😂.

+### University of Waterloo's Campus is Better

+It took me a couple years to realize, but the University of Waterloo campus is better.
+The Laurier campus seems to have cliques, but the Waterloo campus is bigger and the student areas are always filled with lots of random people you can easily socialize with.
+On the Laurier campus, it always feels lonely and you can't do anything about it but on the Waterloo side, it's most definitely a choice.